RonSherfey/redshift-monorepo/packages/redshift.js/README.md

 **On Order State Changed**

-Execute the callback function when an order state change is received
+Execute the callback function when an order state update is received

 ```typescript
 client.onOrderStateChanged(stateUpdate => {